Elena Gribelyuk

 - COMS W3203 Discrete Math: Combinatorics and Graph Theory, taught by Professor Ansaf Salleb-Aouissi in Fall 2020 and Spring 2021

 I'm also passionate about math education, and I am a part-time mathematics instructor at Art of Problem Solving (Princeton location) in my free time.
-I previously taught the High School Contest Math summer class (Summer 2023), Algebra 2 (AY 2023-2024), and Pre-Calculus (AY 2024-2025).
-I will teach the High School Contest Math course again during the summer of 2025 and during the 2025-2026 academic year.
+I previously taught the High School Contest Math summer class (Summer 2023, 2025), Algebra 2 (AY 2023-2024), and Pre-Calculus (AY 2024-2025).
+I am teaching High School Contest Math during the 2025-2026 academic year.

 Previously, during the summers of 2020-2022, I was a mathematics instructor at the King Summer Institute , where I taught the six-week accelerated Pre-Calculus course to 10-15 students.
 My responsibilities included teaching for 3 hours/weekday, writing all course materials, holding instructor office hours, and meeting with students individually to check in and offer additional help when needed.